-Casino markers are short-term, interest-free lines of credit that casinos extend to patrons for the purpose of gambling on the premises.
-Failing to repay casino markers (usually within 30 days) is a category D felony crime in Nevada carrying:
+Casino markers in Nevada are short-term, interest-free lines of credit that casinos extend to patrons for the purpose of gambling on the premises.
+Failing to repay casino markers is usually a category D felony, carrying:

 - 1 to 4 years in prison plus